-It can be ingested, applied as a topical balm, or blended with other carrier oils in skin care formulations.
+EPO has a long history as a natural health remedy.
+It’s been hailed as everything from a hair loss solution to a cure for acne.
+It can be ingested, applied alone as a topical balm, or blended with other carrier oils for skin care formulations.

 More research is needed, but if you’re trying to get pregnant, ask your doctor about EPO.
 Makes sense to add these healthy fats to your diet.